What is a threat actor?

 Threat actor tactics

-Threat actors deploy a mixture of tactics when executing a cyber attack, relying more heavily on some than others, depending on their primary motivation, resources, and intended target.
+Threat actors deploy a mixture of tactics when running a cyberattack, relying more heavily on some than others, depending on their primary motivation, resources and intended target.

 Malware